-EBRCSA owns the MCC7500 Consoles used by all EBRCSA Member Agencies.
-EBRCSA purchased the consoles and maintains the consoles via the Service Update Agreement II with Motorola that updates the technology every two years.
-The ongoing maintenance and repairs of the consoles is performed by the Alameda and Contra Costa County Radio Shops.
-Motorola provided EBRCSA a quote of \$1,790,474 for the equipment and encryption software to update all the EBRCSA Consoles and EBRCSA Master Site.
-EBRCSA, as part of the purchase, will also purchase two KMF Servers which are necessary if the Encryption key is compromised and must be changed in every radio.
-The initial installation of the encryption requires each console and radio be physically touched.
-The KMF Server will allow any changes in the future to be performed by sending the new encryption over the network and not require each radio be touched.
-The installation in the Master Site will be completed by Motorola and in the radios by the Alameda and Contra Costa County Radio Shops.
-It is estimated that the cost for the EBRCSA Members to upgrade their radios will be approximately \$11,000,000 which is the responsibility of the member agency.
+The maintenance and repairs of the Consoles is performed by the Alameda and Contra Costa County Radio Shops.
+Motorola provided a quote of \$1,620,183 for the Encryption to all Consoles and the EBRCSA Master Site.

+Included in the Motorola quote which is summarized below is the cost of two KMF Servers which are necessary if the Encryption key is compromised and must be changed in every radio.
+The initial installation of the Encryption requires each Console and radio be physically touched.
+The KMF Servers will allow any future encryption changes to be performed over the network and not require each radio be touched.
+The installation in the Master Site is proposed to be completed by Motorola and in the radios by the Alameda and Contra Costa County Radio Shops.
+It is estimated that the cost for the EBRCSA Members to upgrade their radios will be approximately \$11,000,000. which is the responsibility of the member agency.

-FISCAL IMPACT:
+FINANCIAL IMPACT: